-Cost: About $8 each per dish, about $5 for dessert
+Cost: Still about $8 each per dish, about $5 for dessert

-You can take pictures with Santa in his new home at the Redwood Creek Challenge Trail, listen to the Holiday Toy Drummers, watch the extremely tall performers of the Stilt Circus, watch the Blue13 Dance Company perform traditional Indian dances, and a whole host of other types of entertainment.
-They have kid stations with coloring and crafts set up all along the main walkway leading from Buena Vista Street to Paradise Gardens (with a little detour to Grizzly Peak for Santa treats).
-And to top it off they have an assortment of vendors selling different holiday gifts.
+You can take pictures with Santa at the Redwood Creek Challenge Trail, listen to the Holiday Toy Drummers, dance with Mickey and Friends, join the street party with The Three Caballeros, watch the Blue13 Dance Company perform traditional Indian dances, and a whole host of other types of entertainment.
+An assortment of vendors are scattered throughout selling different holiday gifts.
 One of my favorites was the Arribas Bros. who have beautiful stained glass creations including the rose from Beauty and the Beast in various sizes – all with touches of real gold.
 There is plenty of Disney related merchandise also including shirts, caps, sweatshirts, and pins with a more diverse selection than I can remember.
 They even had Mickey dreidels back in 2016 (didn’t seem them this year)!

 In the dessert round-up there seemed to be far fewer things this year, although there are PLENTY of desserts scattered all over the park.
 They still have the cookie decorating kits (always fun), a churros yule log (looks prettier than it tastes), a caramel apple cake, and a pecan pie churro.
 But the highlight is the Hot Chocolate Macaron with a chocolate mousse like center surrounded by a chocolate macaron with toasted marshmallows on top and sprinkles of peppermint.
 SO GOOD!
 And of course they have an amazing drink selection.
 I don’t typically drink alcoholic beverages, but there were plenty that looked like fun – full beer flights, hard lemonade, and lots of wine selections.
-But we really enjoyed the Merry Berry Punch (basically a raspberry sherbet float), Iced Moroccan Mint Tea, and Emma loved the White Hot Chocolate with House-Made Peppermint Marshmallows (which looked cool by the way but too white chocolate for me).
+But we really enjoyed the Merry Berry Punch from 2016 (basically a raspberry sherbet float), Iced Moroccan Mint Tea, and Emma loved the White Hot Chocolate with House-Made Peppermint Marshmallows (which looked cool by the way but too white chocolate for me).
 Our new fav was the Navidad Punch which was a great blend of juices that was simply delicious.